Sejla Kulaglic ‘12, M.S. ’18

 Sejla’s efforts to help the children of Detroit empower themselves through literature and service do not go unnoticed.
 Sejla is Warrior Strong and we are proud to have her as a member of our Alumni Family.
 Thank you Sejla, for all your hard work!

-Warrior Impact highlights the compassion, hard work and contributions WSU Alumni are making toward the relief efforts of COVID-19.
+Warrior Impact highlights the compassion, hard work and unwavering determination of WSU alumni during the COVID-19 pandemic and the efforts of those who are taking a stand to end systemic racism and positively impact the continued fight for racial equality and justice.
 If you have a story you’d like to share about you or a fellow alum, submit your story here.